RadeonOpenCompute/ROCm_Documentation/Installation_Guide/Installation-Guide.rst

 Radeon Instinct MI50, MI60
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 PU reset is not currently supported on Radeon Instinct MI50, MI60, in single card configurations or with boards connected with AMD Infinity Fabric&#x2122; Link GPU interconnect technology.
-Workaround is too reboot the system.
+Workaround is to reboot the system.

 Gromacs
 ^^^^^^^